Chapter 5: Skills System

 • preferred_model: Specify preferred model

-These aren't in generic Skills.
+These aren't in generic Presets.

 Dynamic Tool Factory